efcs/elib/README.md

     Native library used by <mutex> (pthread on linux)

   Filesystem:
+    Posix filesystem headers
     Boost System (Unit Test Only)
     Boost Filesystem (Unit Test Only)

+  Web:
+    Posix thread headers
+    Support for <regex> (I'm looking at you GCC)

 ## Build Options (CMake)